 W. J. O’Donnell, Journal of Marine Design and Operations, No. B10, 2006

 Keywords: high temperature fatigue, crack growth rates, S-N fatigue strengths, carbon steel, low alloy steel, fatigue design life, da/dN crack growth, stainless steels

 High temperature (above 300°F, 149°C) water has been found to greatly accelerate fatigue crack growth rates in carbon and low alloy steels, and to reduce their S-N fatigue strengths quite significantly.
 Current Code Fatigue Design Curves such as the ASME Boiler & Pressure Vessel Code curves are based entirely on data obtained in air.
 While a factor of 2 on life was applied to the air data to account for environmental effects, the actual effects have been found to be an order of magnitude greater in the low cycle regime.
 A great deal of work has been carried out on these environmental effects by talented investigators worldwide.

 The ASME Code Subgroup on Fatigue Strength has done extensive work on the development of new fatigue design methods and curves to account for high-temperature water environmental effects.
 This effort is intended to formulate proposed new environmental fatigue design curves which maintain the same safety margins as existing fatigue design curves for air environments.

 Tests conducted 25 years ago by General Electric showed that both welded and non-welded materials exhibit significantly reduced fatigue performance in elevated temperature water environments.
 In the 1980’s several laboratories worldwide were generating fatigue crack growth rate data in water environments.
-This effort was organised by the International Cooperative Group on Cyclic Crack Growth Rates (ICCGR) and its successor the International Cooperative Group for Environmentally-assisted Cracking (ICG-EAC).
+This effort was organized by the International Cooperative Group on Cyclic Crack Growth Rates (ICCGR) and its successor the International Cooperative Group for Environmentally-assisted Cracking (ICG-EAC).
 Most of this data was included in the EPRI (Electric Power Research Institute) Database on Environmentally-assisted Cracking (EDEAC).
 Eason, et al, made extensive studies of the EPRI database.
 Data showing crack growth rates which were a factor of 2 or so faster in water than in air, and which were independent of the strain rate, were considered to represent general corrosion.